 I was glancing through the papers this morning and got a little bit of a shock when I saw that my letter to the Forum editor had been published – “Students with different abilities make for a class act” ! (*Disclaimer: I did not come up with the title, I promise.
-Trust the Straits Times to try (and fail) to make a pun out of it…) I had written in last Friday in response to an article defending Singapore’s meritocratic system (“How not to dismantle a meritocratic system” , by Calvin Cheng) which I thought was very well-written and insightful.
-As the letter to the Forum was limited to 400 words, I was only able to raise my objections to Mr. Cheng’s article, but I really do agree with him on many counts – he’s absolutely right in that we shouldn’t overhaul our meritocratic system and “dumb down” examinations.
+Trust the Straits Times to try (and fail) to make a pun out of it…) I had written in last Friday in response to an article defending Singapore’s meritocratic system (“How not to dismantle a meritocratic system” , by Calvin Cheng).
+As the letter to the Forum was limited to 400 words, I was only able to raise my objections to Mr. Cheng’s article, but I do agree with him on some counts – he’s right in that we shouldn’t overhaul our meritocratic system and “dumb down” examinations.

 Mr. Cheng’s article made me think about how I got to where I am today – and I owe a lot to Singapore’s meritocratic system.
 Both my parents came from relatively poor backgrounds, and through the benefits of the meritocracy, they become the first of their families to graduate from university.
 They worked hard to make a living and to provide the best for my sister and I. They enrolled us in music, drama, singing and enrichment lessons, and encouraged to pick up sports like swimming and tennis.
 They brought us all over the world to Europe, America, Russia, Australia, (and countless other places) to cultivate our understanding of different cultures.